viresh-ratnakar/exolve/README.md

 - Colour `imp-text` is set to lightgreen.
 - Colour `small-button-text` is set to lightgreen.

+Note that dark mode detection and handling is done when the crossword is first rendered.
+If the user changes the browser theme's dark mode settings, then the page would need to be reloaded for the crossword rendering to be updated.

 ## `exolve-language`

 You can create crosswords in pretty much any language apart from English,